TreeMax Tree Service

 Citrus Heights is an incorporated city within Sacramento County, which means it operates under its own municipal code — separate from the county rules that govern unincorporated areas.
 This distinction matters because your neighbor two streets over might be subject to different regulations depending on whether they live inside the Citrus Heights city limits or in a county pocket.

-The City of Citrus Heights has its own tree preservation ordinance.
-Sacramento County has a separate Tree Preservation and Protection Ordinance (Chapter 16.210 of the County Code) that applies to properties in unincorporated areas.
+Despite being an incorporated city, Citrus Heights enforces Sacramento County’s Tree Preservation and Protection Ordinance (Chapter 16.210) rather than maintaining its own separate city tree ordinance.
+If you’re in Citrus Heights and need a tree permit, you’re going through Sacramento County Planning and Environmental Review, not a Citrus Heights permit office.
+For unincorporated Sacramento County areas (like Antelope or Orangevale), the same county ordinance applies.
 The City of Sacramento — which covers a large chunk of the region — has yet another set of rules.
-If you're not certain which jurisdiction you're in, the Sacramento County parcel viewer (assessor.saccounty.gov) can confirm it for your address.
+If you’re not certain which jurisdiction you’re in, the Sacramento County parcel viewer (assessor.saccounty.gov) can confirm it for your address.

 When You DO Need a Permit